anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   {{RFC9483, Section 4.3.3}}.

-  Alternatively, the registrar MAY modify the contents of requested certificate contents as specified in {{RFC9483, Section 5.2.3.2}}.
+  Alternatively, the registrar MAY modify the contents of the requested certificate contents as specified in {{RFC9483, Section 5.2.3.2}}.

 * Certificate Request (5) and Response (6):<br>